l3atbc/pushkin-db/README.md

 - this is the overarching seeder file that handles seeding [yourQuizName].
 Please see Seed Quiz section of this read me for more information

 `/worker.js`
 - this file lists all the DB methods used by the routes.
-Please see `pushkin-api` read me for more information
+Please see Worker section of this read me for more information

 # Extension
 * Change the timezone to whatever you want by setting the `TZ` env variable in the `Dockerfile`